If you came to this page directly, you might wish to read a page with an introduction to this section first.

 (left) Side portal of the Cathedral; (right) portal of S. Domenico

-S. Domenico: altar of Cappella Tiranni by Giovanni Santi (ca 1490) and an enlargement showing one of the two angels
+S. Domenico: altar of Cappella Tiranni by Giovanni Santi (ca 1490) and an enlargement showing one of the two angels, thought to portray Raphael

 (left) Late XIIIth century tower protecting Porta Massara; (right) il Torrione